 Separately, the Government sought feedback on reported impediments to electronic land transactions, in response to concerns and uncertainty about how digital signatures can be used on land contracts and how electronic vendor disclosure can occur.

 The Office the Registrar General published two separate discussion papers in December 2017 seeking feedback on proposals to create a more transparent process for buyers off-the-plan and a more streamlined process for land transactions to be conducted electronically.

-The discussion paper ‘Off-the-plan contracts for residential property’ was released on 1 December 2017.
+The discussion paper ‘Removing Barriers to Electronic Land Transactions’ was released on 19 December 2017.

 |Off-the-plan contracts undergo review|